 - Tables, charts, maps, etc. Maps can also be placed within the body of the paper, if appropriate.

 Policy Paper Content and Analysis

 Policy papers should be based on clear cost-benefit analysis.
 This analysis may be either quantitative or qualitative.
 In either case, the student should be certain to think through all possible outcomes clearly and thoroughly.
 The cost-benefit analysis should seriously consider the feasibility of implementation, not only in terms of economic or strategic implications, but also in terms of political feasibility.
 Moreover, the analysis of likely effects must not be completely one-sided.
-There are always going to be some benefits and some costs to any policy proposal – there is no proposal so good that it does not have some costs associated with it.
+There are always going to be some benefits and some costs to any policy proposal.

 Students should present clear criteria for evaluating the problem at hand and the policy alternatives to be considered.
 This will involve prioritizing among a variety of possible values.
 Trade-offs are the heart of the policy process – if solutions were easy or obvious, the problem would not be around for the student to analyze.
 Determining clear criteria from the start will greatly aid the development of a cost-benefit analysis.